 Milwaukee County Transit System

 The Milwaukee County Department of Transportation (MCDOT) provides public transit services through the Milwaukee County Transit System (MCTS).
-Direct Management and operation of the transit system, including Paratransit services, is provided by Milwaukee Transport Services (MTS), a private non-profit corporation under contract to the County.
-The corporation uses transit facilities and equipment owned and provided by Milwaukee County.
+Direct Management and operation of the transit system, including Paratransit services, is provided by Milwaukee Transport Services (MTS), a government corporation established to perform the County's public and governmental function of managing and operating a public transportation system.

 1) How Many Buses Does MCTS Own and Operate?

-Currently MCTS operates 411 buses.
-Four hundred and one buses are 40'
+Currently MCTS operates 405 buses.
+All MCTS buses are 40'

-long, full size buses and 12 are 30' long buses.
-The average age of the
+long, full size buses.
+The average age of the MCTS fleet

 weekday morning service, about 330 at the peak of evening service, and